Should I Cancel Amazon Prime? Here Are 12 Good Reasons

 Amazon Prime Isn’t Your Only Retail Membership

-Your Prime membership gets you access to electronics, groceries, clothing, household products and much, much more.
-But it isn’t the only place selling those!
+Your Prime membership might get you access to free delivery and deals on electronics, groceries, clothing, everyday goods and more…but Amazon isn’t the only place selling these products.

-As I consider renewing my Amazon Prime membership for 2023, I’m keeping an eye on our Costco membership.
+Keep an eye on Costco membership.
 Both retailers require membership fees for the biggest discounts, but there’s considerable overlap in the offerings.
-(And bear in mind Costco is itself ripe for a membership fee increase).
+(But bear in mind Costco membership fees could increase in 2023).

-At one point I was stacking memberships to BJ’s Wholesale Club and Sam’s Club on top of Amazon Prime (when I had a much larger household), and sums up to a lot of spending on access to discounts and benefits If you find yourself using one of the warehouse clubs more than Prime, it may be time to to cancel your Amazon Prime membership.
+At one point I was stacking memberships to BJ’s Wholesale Club and Sam’s Club on top of my Amazon Prime subscription (when I had a much larger household).
+That amounts to a decent amount of overlap when it comes to available discounts and benefits.
+So, if you find yourself using one of the warehouse clubs more than Prime, it may be time to cancel your Amazon Prime membership.

-You Can Join Amazon Prime Only for a Month or Two at a Time
+You Can Join Amazon Prime for a Month or Two at a Time

 Amazon Prime’s Free Shipping Is Far from Unique